-We are executing on our strategy to become the leading, cross-platform global games company (more fully described in in Part I, Item 1 above).
-Jointly with our strategy, in May 2023, our common stock was listed as CDIs on the ASX, and in October 2023, we acquired the publicly held shares in SciPlay, making it our wholly-owned subsidiary.
+We continue to execute on our strategy to become the leading, cross-platform global games company (more fully described in in Part I, Item 1 above).
 Successful execution on our strategy may present unexpected challenges and uncertainties.
 We may incur integration and optimization expenses to execute and facilitate our strategies.

-Our business strategy is to invest in great content and franchises across land-based, digital and mobile platforms, expand in high-growth markets, enable a seamless player experience with innovative platforms, deleverage and maximize cash flow to fuel investment and be driven by high-performing talent and culture.
+Our business strategy is to invest in great content and franchises across land-based and digital platforms, expand in high-growth markets, enable a seamless player experience with innovative platforms, deleverage and maximize cash flow to fuel investment and be driven by high-performing talent and culture.
 Our strategy is focused upon growth including growing our digital revenue mix and pursuit of acquisitions supportive of our strategic goals.
 For additional information on risks related to our acquisition strategy, see the risk factor captioned "Our inability to complete acquisitions and integrate those businesses successfully could limit our growth or disrupt our plans and operations."
 If we are not successful in accomplishing each component of our new business strategy, we may suffer negative impacts on our results of operations, cash flows and financial condition.